Bryant Bulldogs men's basketball: NCAA Division I Tournament results

-Bryant has made one appearance in the NCAA Division I men's basketball tournament, with an overall record of 0–1.
+Bryant has made two appearances in the NCAA Division I men's basketball tournament, with an overall record of 0–2.

 NCAA Division II Tournament results

 The Bulldogs have appeared in seven NCAA Division II Tournaments.
 Their combined record is 10–9.

 NAIA Tournament results

 The Bulldogs have appeared in one NAIA Tournament.
 Their record is 0–1.

 CBI results

 The Bulldogs have appeared twice in the College Basketball Invitational (CBI).
 Their record is 0–2.

-Coaches

-Bryant University has had eight coaches during its history: